vanaur/CFT/CFT (en)/main.typ

 The notations may vary depending on convention or usage, but the idea remains the same.
 In these notations, it may be easier to express the second condition mentioned earlier: we will have a valid OPE iff $abs(x_1 - x_2) << abs(x_1 - x_l)$ for all $l eq.not 2$.

 #remark[
-  Knowing that there are an infinite number of descending operators given a primary operator, this sum must be understood as a series expansion.
+  Knowing that there are an infinite number of descendant operators given a primary operator, this sum must be understood as a series expansion.
 ]

 It is possible, only by dimensional analysis, to determine the first contribution of the OPE between two scalars.
 For simplicity, let us take $phi_1(x) phi_2(0)$ where $phi_1$ has a scaling dimension $Delta_1$ and $phi_2$ has a scaling dimension $Delta_2$.
 Then, it follows that